south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_js_vars_conditionals.md

 A **boolean** can be one of two things, `true` or `false`.
 That's it.
 In code, we can assign **boolean** values to variables like this:
 `var example = true`

 Now, if we use the variable `example` later in the code, we now that it will be equal to `true`.
-This doesn't gain us anything right now until we look at **conditionals**.
+This doesn't have use by itself, but when we add in **conditionals** booleans become a lot more powerful as a concept.

 ##### Conditionals
 An example of a **conditional** we may see outside of coding is the following sentence: *If it snows tonight, then I will shovel my steps.* A conditional is simply *if* something is *true*, *then* something happens.
 Let's look at an example: